ponylang/ponylang-website/CONTRIBUTING.md

 ## Hugo

 The Pony website is generated using [Hugo]: a static website generator.
 If you are making larger changes to the site, you will need to install Hugo locally to verify your changes are working.

+Because the site is deploying using a remote server, you should make sure you are developing using whatever version the deploy server is currently running.
+At the moment, that is the latest verison of hugo available via `homebrew`.
+Currently that is v0.19.

 ## How this repo is organized